NamanBhatia19/Flappy-Bird/README.md

 A Flappy Bird Clone made using python-pygame Library.

 ## How to begin

+*Create a new Folder in your System.

+*Open your command prompt(cmd) from your folder by right clicking inside folder and select cmd.

-</b> Install Python 3.x (recommended) 2.x from here
+*Install Python latest version 3.x (recommended) from [here](https://www.python.org/downloads/windows/) by using command pip install python.

-Install pipenv

-Install PyGame 1.9.x from here
+*NOTE : If your system has already installed the python do not forget to use python --version command.

+*Install PyGame 1.9.x by using command pip install pygame.

 Clone the repository: